-Q: How important is networking in your work?
+Q:How important is networking in your career?
 Any tips?

-I've built all my businesses through the right connections—ranging from founders of multimillion-dollar public companies to international government leaders.
+• I've built all my businesses through the right connections, ranging from founders of multimillion-dollar public companies to international government leaders.
 How?

 🕵️♀️ Explorer mode on: I focused on learning from others.